How to Glue Plexiglass Together (The Right Way)

 8. Alcohol

-A few differences exist between gluing acrylic and other materials, such as wood or paper.
-If you’re looking for anything more than glue, acrylic cement is your best bet.
+There are a few differences between gluing acrylic and other materials, such as wood or paper.
+If you’re looking for something other than glue, acrylic cement is your best bet.

 The procedure may be pretty straightforward if you’re careful, methodical, and patient.